mendix/docs/content/en/docs/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case.md

 You now know how to do the following:

-* Create a master dataset within ATS
+* Create a primary dataset within ATS
 * Create an Excel file to upload in ATS
-* Create a master dataset using an Excel file
+* Create a primary dataset using an Excel file
-* Update a master dataset using an Excel file
+* Update a primary dataset using an Excel file
-* Connect the master dataset to your test case
+* Connect the primary dataset to your test case
 * Analyze the result of a data-driven test case

 ## 10 Next Up